codemeyer/Jaevner/README.md

 The constants that you can easily tweak are:

-* DAYS_TO_KEEP represents how far back in time events will be exported from
+* DAYS\_TO\_KEEP represents how far back in time events will be exported from
-* EXPORT_PATH is the directory on your hard drive where files will be written, and where the application should be if you start it after exporting
+* EXPORT\_PATH is the directory on your hard drive where files will be written, and where the application should be if you start it after exporting
-* RUN_PROGRAM_AFTER_EXPORT defines if you want to start the Jaevner application right after exporting data
+* RUN\_PROGRAM\_AFTER\_EXPORT defines if you want to start the Jaevner application right after exporting data
-* START_PROGRAM_MINIMIZED sets how the application will behave when it is run
+* START\_PROGRAM\_MINIMIZED sets how the application will behave when it is run

 ### The console application

 This application will be called directly from the LotusScript code with the path to the exported file as a parameter.
-This is the default behavior, but requires you to update the configuration file for the application.
+This is the default behavior, but requires you to update the settings file for the application.

 ### Technical stuff